30-Day Family Itinerary for New Zealand

 A month-long family holiday to New Zealand is a once-in-a-lifetime experience, so make sure your family makes the most of that time.
 A good place to start planning is with this complete New Zealand family itinerary for one month.

 With shorter drive times, longer stays in top destinations, and recommendations for the best family accommodation and activities, this 30-day family itinerary for New Zealand enables fun without the fuss.
-We also give quick tips for transport and recommend paid and free activities, so you have everything you need in one place.
+We also give quick tips for transport and recommend paid and free activities, as well as how to plan this itinerary the EASY way with First Light Travel.

 Start planning your one-month New Zealand family vacation with the itinerary below.